-This document is a working draft issue of a 'Building Height and Density Guide for the purpose of Assessing Greater Densities and Increased Building Heights in South Dublin' prepared by O'Mahony Pike Architects for South Dublin County Council.
-The draft has been produced with a focus on establishing appropriate assessment criteria that will enable proper consideration of development proposals for increased building height linked to the achievement of a greater density of development as required by the S28 'Urban Development and Building Height - Guidelines for Planning Authorities (2018).
+'Building Height and Density Guide for the purpose of Assessing Greater Densities and Increased Building Heights in South Dublin' has been prepared by O'Mahony Pike Architects for South Dublin County Council.
+The SDCC BHDG has been produced with a focus on establishing appropriate assessment criteria that will enable proper consideration of development proposals for increased building height linked to the achievement of a greater density of development as required by the S28 'Urban Development and Building Height - Guidelines for Planning Authorities (2018).

-SDCC DHDS Project: Location: South Dublin
+Project: SDCC DHDS Location: South Dublin

-South Dublin County Council Client: Doc.
-Title: 20045-OMP-XX-XX-RP-UD-0101 o mahony pike architecture | urban design email: info@omahonypike.com Tel: +353 1 202 7400 Fax: +353 1 283 0822 www.omahonypike.com
+Client: South Dublin County Council Doc.
+Title: 20045-OMP-XX-XX-RP-UD-0103 o mahony pike architecture | urban design

 Doc.
-No.: 20045-OMP-XX-XX-RP-UD-0101
+No.: 20045-OMP-XX-XX-RP-UD-0103